Make Every Word Count: Adaptive BA with Fewer Words: From Weak BA to Adaptive Byzantine Broadcast

 Recall that in the BB problem there is only one sender who aims to broadcast its initial value and have all correct processes agree on it.
 If the sender is Byzantine, it may attempt to cause disagreement across correct processes.
 There is a known simple and efficient reduction from BB to strong BA.
 Given a strong BA solution, the designated sender starts by sending its value to all processes, and then they all execute the BA solution and decide on its output.
 It is easy to see that if the sender is correct, all correct processes begin the strong BA algorithm with the same input, and by strong unanimity they then decide upon the sender's value.

 However, trying to apply the same reduction from BB to weak BA no longer works.
-Even if all correct processes start executing the weak BA with the same value, as long as there is at least one faulty process in the system, correct processes may agree on a value other than the sender's value.
+If the sender is Byzantine, the correct processes do not have a valid initial value for the BA.
 Nonetheless, in this section we present a reduction from BB to weak BA\footnote{This reduction only works if $n\geq2t+1$.}, which incurs a cost of $O(n(f+1))$ words.
 Thus, together with an adaptive weak BA with the same complexity, we obtain a synchronous adaptive BB algorithm with a total of $O(n(f+1))$ words and resilience $n=2t+1$.
 At this point we assume that such adaptive weak BA is given as a black box.
 An implementation for this primitive is presented in Section~\ref{section:aba}.